Burning-Daylight/docker-ubuntu16.04-devel/README.md

-# docker-ubuntu16.04-devel
+# docker-ubuntu-latest-devel
-Build environment based on ubuntu 16.04.
+Build environment based on the latest ubuntu LTS.